-The Provider shall demonstrate the capability to coordinate services and resources with other agencies in the community.

-The Provider shall coordinate and integrate homeless programs with other mainstream health, social services, and employment programs for which homeless populations may be eligible including Medicaid, State Children's Health Insurance Program, Temporary Assistance to Needy Families, Food Stamps, and services funding through the Mental health and Substance Abuse Block Grant, Workforce Investment Act and the Welfare-to-Work grant program.

-The contracted agency shall participate in their local CES, CoC, and Point-in-Time Count, assist in maintaining a current by-name list that includes all sheltered and unsheltered Homeless people, use the common triage tool VI-SPDAT as determined by their CoC and comply with all CoC and CES written standards, policies, and procedures.
-The Provider shall clearly demonstrate its role and responsibility as an access point in the CES and prioritization based on vulnerability and need.
+- a.
+The Provider shall demonstrate the capability to coordinate services and resources with other agencies in the community. - b.
+The Provider shall coordinate and integrate homeless programs with other mainstream health, social services, and employment programs for which homeless populations may be eligible including Medicaid, State Children's Health Insurance Program, Temporary Assistance to Needy Families, Food Stamps, and services funding through the Mental health and Substance Abuse Block Grant, Workforce Investment Act and the Welfare-to-Work grant program. - c.
+The Provider shall participate in their local CES, CoC, and Point-in-Time Count, assist in maintaining a current by-name list that includes all sheltered and unsheltered Homeless people, use the common triage tool VI-SPDAT as determined by their CoC and comply with all CoC and CES written standards, policies, and procedures.